sinedied/articles/articles/diy/internal-battery-nts-1/internal-battery-nts-1.md

 ![Picture showing where to solder the red wire on the power switch and the black wire on the board](./assets/solder-usb.jpg)

-Once you the USB cable is detached, you can solder the red wire end to the `5V+` spot and the black wire end to the `5V-` spot.
+Once the USB cable is detached, you can solder the red wire end to the `5V+` spot and the black wire end to the `5V-` spot.
 Be extra careful to avoid shorts here, as the circuit is powered at this point!

 ## Re-assemble and test